katie-rey/events-finder-nextjs/notes.md

   -- Static Generation (deployed all static pages)
   -- Server-side Rendering (just in time, after deployment)

-Staic Generation
+Static Generation

+- Pre-generate using build time before deployment
+- Data prepared on server-side
+- Pre-populated pages
-inside components we can use
+- Inside components we can use getStaticProps
+- Is async, returns a Promise
+- Can write server side code on the getStaticProps function

+Must be written as below:

+/_
+export async function getStaticProps(context) {}
+_/